Documents & Filing Forms

 If you have not registered with FERC to use this software, you must email FERC Online Support at email@example.com for a PIN (personal identification number) for filing purposes.
 Your email must contain your name, email address, exact legal company name, address, phone and fax numbers.
 You will receive your PIN by return email.

-Note: The Form 2/2A Software has been tested and will function correctly with Windows XP, Windows 2000, Windows 95 & Windows 98.
-The application has been updated to be compatible with text cut from Office 2000 documents and pasted into Footnotes and Notes to the Financials.
+Note: The current Form 2/2A Software has been updated/tested and will function correctly with Windows 10, Windows 7, and Windows Vista.
+Text cutting from MS Office documents and pasting into Footnotes and Notes to the Financials can be performed only with MS Office versions equal to or lower than 2013..

 The Form 2/2A Submission System Installation Manual is available for viewing and/or printing by your Web Browser.
 For anyone who is going to use the software, it is very important to read and understand those documents.
 In most cases, download, install, and operation are extremely simple and there are no problems.
 However, if your facility restricts Internet access via firewalls or proxies, certain additional options (inside the program) may need to be set before the program will work correctly.
 Also, if your facility uses Microsoft Windows NT, and if the NT settings have been set up to be very restrictive (e.g. a person is not allowed to install software on their own machine), other steps will be necessary.
 For example, if people do not have rights to install software on their machine, your IT department will have to 'unlock' the machine, allow the person to install the Form 2/2A software, and then 'lock' it back afterwards.